 We create opportunities for local community involvement in all of our projects and lead on compelling devising projects.

-We are currently leading on two digital projects with young people in partnership with The Dukes, Lancaster & Ideas Test.
+We recently led on two digital projects with young people in partnership with The Dukes, Lancaster & Ideas Test.

-Here's a peek at what we've been up to at The Dukes:
+Here's a peek at what we created with young people at The Dukes:

 People have opportunties to take part in our projects, or train with members of our team in a variety of ways, including: